 A terrace is handy for room service in the sun, and request a room with original oak beams for an extra dose of ooh lah lah.
 The sumptuous Junior Suites have a living space furnished with a plush sofa and fauteuil armchairs.

-The heated pool (open from 7.30am to 8pm) is long enough for lengths and has a bubbling Jacuzzi at one end.
-On sunny days, paddle out to the open-air section.
+The heated pool (open from 7am to 9pm) is long enough for lengths and has a bubbling Jacuzzi at one end.
+On sunny days, swim out to the open-air section.

 A journal, for taking tasting notes on the many cognacs you’ll sample – not that we’re necessarily saying you won’t remember…